gabm/FancyPlaces/README.md

 ## Current Project Status

-Upcoming release: v1.2.0 (*wip*), which will include
+Upcoming release: v1.2.1 (*wip*), which will include
-* GPX Export
-* Updated languages thanks to the contributors
-* Multi Selection Mode
-* Bug Fixes
+* updated translations
+* new translations (turkish, portuguese, malay)

-Latest stable release: v1.1.0
+Latest stable release: v1.2.0

+The full Changelog can be found [here](Changelog.md).
 ## Availability
 There are several ways of obtaining **FancyPlaces**:
 * the prefered way of obtaining **FancyPlaces** is through [F-Droid](https://f-droid.org/repository/browse/?fdcategory=Navigation&fdid=com.gabm.fancyplaces)